 To better understand how the transition altitude affects the battery consumption and therefore the flight time, we will simulate several flights with different transition altitudes:

 - Transition altitude set to 90m

 On the graphs below, you will see the percentage of the remaining battery at the moment the low-battery RTH is triggered based on the transition altitude.
 For all the calculations, we assume that the following parameters are constant: wind speed, current distance to home, minimum RTH altitude and current flight altitude.

 - Current distance to home 500m

 - Current flight altitude 120m

-You can see from these example graphs that a larger transition altitude increases the battery consumption and reduces the flight time, as more power will be consumed during landing (hover down) and the adaptive RTH will be triggered earlier.
+The above graphs demonstrate that a larger transition altitude increases the battery consumption and reduces the flight time, as more power will be consumed during landing.

 The presented results demonstrate also that increasing the transition altitude by 20 m will trigger RTH earlier by about 10.7 percent of the remaining battery time.